Scrolling through the comments and have noticed a lot of people picking

 Luke Metcalf came out and Said Jacob is the hardest player to tackle at the club.

-The other reason I compare him to Ali is the way he attacks the ball when it is chip kicked, he will race after it, pluck it out of the air, like back, not like a forward that may let the ball bounce before having a go at it....he did this twice last year to score Try's.
+Ali is the way he attacks the ball when it is chip kicked, he will race after it, pluck it out of the air, like a back, not like a forward that may let the ball bounce before having a go at it....he did this twice last year to score Try's, reached above his head and took the ball on the fly like a three quarter line player with skills.

-The most exciting thing about him (another Ali like trait) is that he is a ultra hard trainer.
+Ali like trait) is that he is a ultra hard trainer.

 His flaws are pretty standard, ball security, missed tackles....all experience and age related stuff that needs minor tweaks to get him there.